barth-s/Ansys_AutoRigid/README.md

 ## Purpose

-Workaround for the missing parameter option for the stiffness behaviour of solids in Ansys Mechanical.
+Workaround for the missing parameter option regarding the stiffness behaviour of solids in Ansys Mechanical.

 ## How it works: